 Once the narrative statements are coded, the analyst can start aggregating causal maps across the whole dataset - linking higher-level outcomes back to intermediate influences and underlying drivers of change.
-A causal map that reveals all coded causal statements is often very complicated and hard to interpret, hence part of the role of the analyst is to identify which maps to draw and to share.
+A causal map that reveals all coded causal statements is often complicated, hence part of the role of the analyst is to identify which maps to generate and to share.
 A causal map can use data from all or a selection of sources, and can be filtered by types of factor labels or frequency of links or factors.
-Choice of what maps to draw may be guided by the commissioner of the study, or it can be more exploratory.
-Either way, it should always be possible for a separate analyst to replicate the same causal map, so long as they are using the same coded database and are furnished with details of what filtering and other decisions the first analyst chose to make.
+Choice of what maps to draw may be guided by the evaluation questions and the theory of change, or it can be more exploratory.
+Either way, it should always be possible for a different analyst to replicate the same causal map with the same coded database.